lucasfernandes-eco/lucasfernandes-eco.github.io/index.md

 Ph.D.
 Student in Economics | Applied Research | Monitoring, Evaluation and Learning (MEL)

-I am a Ph.D. student in Economics based in Brazil, with experience in applied research, impact evaluation, public policy analysis, and monitoring, evaluation, and learning (MEL).
-My work connects academic research and consulting practice, especially in projects related to development, social policy, environmental governance, and evidence-based decision-making.
+I am a Ph.D. student in Economics based in Brazil, working at the intersection of development economics, public policy, and applied evaluation.
+My work combines academic research and consulting practice, with experience in impact evaluation, quasi-experimental methods, longitudinal studies, survey design, and policy-oriented analysis.

 ## Research Interests